Weakening Encryption: The China Problem

 By now, you’ve heard that the FBI has asked Apple to help break into the iPhone belonging to one of the San Bernardino terrorists.
 USA Today describes the specific request:

 Right now, iPhone users have the option to set a security feature that only allows a certain number of tries to guess the correct passcode to unlock the phone before all the data on the iPhone is deleted.
 It’s a security measure Apple put in place to keep important data out of the wrong hands.
+This same thought process is followed by many other companies looking to protect their customers’ data from being leaked or breached in some way that infringes on the privacy and security of said data.
+Something like network intrusion detection may be implemented in order to avoid such attacks or find out about it before any real damage is done to the business or its reputation.

 Federal prosecutors looking for more information behind the San Bernardino shootings don’t know the phone’s passcode.
 If they guess incorrectly too many times, the data they hope to find will be deleted.